XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 <a href="https://www.youtube.com/watch?v=9rO8qLU-3vE">Sample Testing Video</a>

 # How to Use?
+> Run my app , dont turn on the feature yet
-First enable Show Hidden Folder from File Explorer, then open my "Honey" Folder at:
+> Enable Show Hidden Folder from File Explorer, then open my "Honey" Folder at:
 * Desktop
 * Download
 * Document